apigee/apigee-access/README.md

 testing.
 * *Cache*: Items in the cache are only visible to the current Node.js application.
-* *Key-Value Map*: Items in the key-value map are only visible to the current Node.js application, and they are not persisted to disk.

 When creating an API proxy in Apigee, it is common to set variables that can be used to pass information from one policy to the next.